-1. Mathematics: For the Advanced Studies Diploma, the courses completed to satisfy this requirement shall include at least three different course selections from among Algebra I, Geometry, Algebra II, or other mathematics courses above the level of Algebra II.
+- 1. Mathematics: For the Advanced Studies Diploma, the courses completed to satisfy this requirement shall include at least three different course selections from among Algebra I, Geometry, Algebra II, or other mathematics courses above the level of Algebra II.
 Per the Standards of Quality, a computer science course credit earned by students may be considered a mathematics course credit.
-Algebra Functions and Data Analysis (AFDA) must be taken prior to Algebra II for credit towards the advanced studies graduation requirement; if out of sequence, the course will count as a math elective.
 For the Standard Diploma, the courses completed to satisfy this requirement shall include at least two different course selections from among: Algebra I, Geometry, Algebra Functions and Data Analysis, or Algebra II.
-Computer Mathematics may be used in conjunction with Algebra I and Geometry to satisfy mathematics graduation requirements if the student also completes a career and technical concentration.
+Computer Mathematics may be used in conjunction with Algebra I and Geometry to satisfy mathematics graduation requirements if the student also completes a career & technical education concentration.
 Per the Standards of Quality, a computer science course credit earned by students may be considered a mathematics course credit.
-Standard Diploma credit accommodations for students with disabilities may include three standard credits in mathematics that include Algebra I (Part I and Part II each count as one math credit) and Geometry, and one verified credit in mathematics.

-2. Science: For the Advanced Studies Diploma, credits must be from at least three different science disciplines: Earth Science, Biology, Chemistry, or Physics, or completion of the sequence of science courses required for the International Baccalaureate Diploma.
+Standard Diploma credit accommodations for students with disabilities may include three standard credits in mathematics that include Algebra I (Part I and Part II each count as one math credit) and Geometry, and one verified credit in mathematics. - 2.
+Science: For the Advanced Studies Diploma, credits must be from at least three different science disciplines: Earth Science, Biology, Chemistry, or Physics, or completion of the sequence of science courses required for the International Baccalaureate Diploma.
 Per the Standards of Quality, a computer science course credit may be considered a science course credit.
 For the Standard Diploma, the courses completed to satisfy this requirement shall include course selection from at least two different science disciplines.
-Per the Standards of Quality, a computer science course credit may be considered a science course credit.

-3. History & Social Science: For the Advanced Studies Diploma, credits must include World History to 1500 AD or AP Human Geography, World History from 1500 AD to the Present or AP European History, Virginia and U.S. History, and Virginia and U.S. Government.
-The superintendent or superintendent's designee may waive specific local course requirements for transfer students or students moving out of the IB Diploma Program, as long as all requirements set forth by the Code of Virginia and State Board of Education are met.
-For the Standard Diploma, YCSD requires one additional History and Social Science credit beyond the minimum course and credit requirements required in the Standards of Accreditation (8 VAC 20-131-50) governing diploma requirements for the standard diploma.
+Per the Standards of Quality, a computer science course credit may be considered a science course credit. - 3.
+History/Social Science: For the Advanced Studies Diploma, the courses completed to satisfy this requirement shall include World History to 1500 A.D. or AP Human Geography, World History from 1500 A.D. to the Present or AP World History, Virginia and U.S. History, and Virginia and U.S. Government.
+The superintendent or superintendent's designee may waive specific local course requirements for transfer students or students moving out of the IB Diploma program, as long as all requirements set forth by the Code of Virginia and State Board of Education are met.
+For the Standard Diploma, YCSD requires one additional history/social science credit beyond the minimum course and credit requirements in the Regulations Establishing Standards for Accrediting Public Schools in Virginia (8VAC20-131-50) governing diploma requirements for the standard diploma.
 As stated in the Secondary Program of Studies, credit accommodations provide alternatives for eligible students with disabilities to earn verified credits required to graduate with a standard diploma.
 These credit accommodations include the use of alternative courses to meet the standard credit requirements.
-As such, the superintendent or the superintendent's designee may permit, in limited circumstances, a student with a disability who qualifies for credit accommodations to earn a standard diploma by meeting the minimum requirements as outlined in the Standards of Accreditation.
-A division panel will review requests for consideration on a case by case basis.
+As such, the superintendent or the superintendent's designee may permit, in limited circumstances, a student with a disability who qualifies for credit accommodations to earn a standard diploma by meeting the minimum requirements as